Niger River

 Summary: Largest river in western Africa, the Niger waters 10 nations and supports up to 100 million people—but its flow, habitats, and native species are at risk from a host of natural and human-made threats.

-West Africa’s Niger River is the third-largest river on the continent, at 2,600 miles (4,180 kilometers) long, and it has the ninth-largest drainage basin in the world, at approximately 808,000 square miles (nearly 2.1 million square kilometers).
-The Niger has a rambling water course that runs through seven countries, most of which is in Nigeria.
-The river originates just 150 miles (240 kilometers) from the Atlantic Ocean, and flows for 800 miles (1,287 kilometers) into the Sahara Desert before forming the largest delta of Africa in the Gulf of Guinea.
-More than 200 fish species are found in the river, 20 of which are found exclusively in this region.
-The Niger River has another delta at the midrange of its course, referred to as the Inner Niger Delta.
+West Africa’s Niger River is the third-longest river on the continent, at 2,600 miles (4,180 kilometers) long, and it has a drainage basin of approximately 817,600 square miles (nearly 2.1 million square kilometers).
+The Niger has a rambling water course that runs through Guinea, Mali, Niger, Benin (border), and Nigeria, with a large portion of its basin extending into other West African countries.
+The river originates just 150 miles (240 kilometers) from the Atlantic Ocean, and flows inland toward the Sahara Desert before forming the extensive delta of Africa in the Gulf of Guinea.
+More than 250 fish species are found in the river, about 20 of which are found exclusively in this region.
+The Niger River has another delta-like floodplain at the midrange of its course, referred to as the Inner Niger Delta.

-The Niger originates from the landward side of the Fouta D’jallon highlands in southern Guinea and emerges from a deep ravine about 2,800 feet (about 800 meters) below sea level to the Tembi River.
-Within a short distance of flow, the Tembi is joined by two rivulets, the Tamincono and Falico, which are joined by some tributaries to form the Niger.
-Instead of flowing to the Atlantic Ocean, the river flows in the opposite direction into the Sahara Desert, cutting through Guinea, Mali, Niger, and the Benin Republic until it finally empties into the Gulf of Guinea in Nigeria.
-All told, the river has about 14 tributaries
+The Niger originates from the landward side of the Fouta Djallon highlands in southern Guinea and emerges from a deep ravine about 2,800 feet (about 800 meters) above sea level at the Tembi River.
+Within a short distance of flow, the Tembi is joined by several small tributaries before larger contributing streams, including the Mafou, Niandan, Milo, Sankarani, and Tinkisso rivers, help form the Niger.
+Instead of flowing to the Atlantic Ocean, the river first flows toward the Sahara Desert, cutting through Guinea, Mali, Republic of Niger, and the Benin until it finally empties into the Gulf of Guinea in Nigeria.
+All told, the river has numerous tributaries

-The Niger basin encompasses parts of 10 countries: Algeria, Benin Republic, Burkina Faso, Cameroon, Chad, Côte D’Ivoire, Guinea, Mali, Niger, and Nigeria.
-Geographically, the river is divided into four sub-basins: the upper Niger Basin, the Central Delta, the middle Niger Basin, and the Lower Niger Basin.
+The Niger basin encompasses parts of nine countries: Benin, Burkina Faso, Cameroon, Chad, Côte D’Ivoire, Guinea, Mali, Republic of Niger, and Nigeria.
+Geographically, the river is divided into four major sections: the upper Niger Basin, the Inner Niger Delta, the middle Niger Basin, and the Lower Niger Basin.

-Temperatures in the region range from an average of 63 degrees F (17 degrees C) in January to 94 degrees F (34 degrees C) in April and May, with lows dipping to 62 degrees F (16 degrees C) in winter, and highs rising to 106 degrees F (41 degrees C) in April.
-Mean annual precipitation decreases northward, from more than 160 inches (4,100 millimeters) in the delta area to less than 10 inches (250 millimeters) in Timbuktu.
-Rainfall declines from about 90 inches (2,300 millimeters) near the Niger’s source to 10 inches (less than 250 millimeters) in the bend between Timbuktu and Bourem, then increases as the river flows southward to about 160 inches (4,000 millimeters) at its mouth.
+Temperature ranges vary across the Niger basin, with cooler averages in the upper basin and much hotter conditions in the interior Sahel, often exceeding 100 degrees F (38 degrees C) in the dry season.
+Mean annual precipitation decreases northward, from about 75-95 inches (approximately 1,900–2,400 millimeters) in the delta area to less than 10 inches (250 millimeters) in Timbuktu.
+Rainfall declines from about 90 inches (2,300 millimeters) near the Niger’s source to 10 inches (less than 250 millimeters) in the bend between Timbuktu, then increases as the river flows southward to the southern coastal basin, where rainfall is significantly higher.

 Biodiversity